 On US-I 27, Happy is a real place.
-It appears as a thin line of trees on an open plain.
-Grain elevators rise from its center beside the water tower.
-In town, I see brick streets and storefronts: some shuttered.
-Outside of its post office, newspapers sit for sale reporting daily life: agriculture, church and area sports.
+It appears as a line of trees on an open plain, and a grain elevator rises from its center beside its water tower.
+In town, I see brick streets and storefronts—some shuttered—and outside of its post office, newspapers sit for sale: measurements of daily life.

 A truck moves over a desert landscape beyond a cattle guard and a fence of barbed wire.
-Its tires rumble over dry caliche flinging a plume of dust skyward.
-In the cab, a country tune fills the air, and a father concentrates on the road—his son draws pumpjacks in a sketchbook.
+Its tires rumble over dry caliche flinging dust skyward.
+In the cab, a country tune fills the air, and a father concentrates on the road.
+His son draws pump jacks.
 Soon the two will reach a drill site to deliver a rotary bit.

 Silver rails enter the downtown, and hotels wait beside Railroad Street.
 Navasota is a town in the Brazos Valley.
-It’s residential streets and brick buildings and open fields.
-However, when I close my eyes, I hear a key of G, 4/4 time and a train on the bridge.
+Here, I see residential ways and stately homes and, moving outward into the countryside, hear a key of G, 4/4 time and a train on the bridge.